American Teacher in Ho Chi Minh City, 2

 As I stood drinking the yoghurt concoction made with blueberries, I noticed a young Vietnamese woman gesturing at me from a table in a corner of the room.
 It was Karen’s roommate, Cam, whom I had met at Hotel Rex two nights before.
 She and her companion, another young Asian woman, stood up and prepared to leave.

-The two of them moved toward the front door as I arrived at the empty table.
+The two of them moved toward the front door as I arrived at their empty table.

 I had finished my smoothie when Karen, out of breath, arrived.
 “I just left the police station,” she said.
 She sat down, looking overwhelmed.
 “I found a new place to live.”
 She gestured toward the waitress.
 “I have to hurry,” she said.
 “My next class starts at 3:00.”
 She ordered some food.

 “It’s an alley off Nguyen Thi Minh Khai Street,” Karen added.
-The waitress, who wore a black uniform, left.
+The waitress, who wore a black uniform, left us alone..
 “I have an upstairs bedroom and a bathroom.
 I can use the kitchen downstairs.”
 She paused.
 “It’s more money, $350.”

 Karen removed her wide-brimmed hat and the large pair of dark glasses she had been wearing.
 “The main reason I chose it, though,” she said, “was that the landlord would register me.”
 She caught her breath.
 “Together we went to the police station.
 The clerks there are rude.”